 Although your article can be found from anyone outside of the normal journal readership, it is important to publish your paper in the correct journal for your study for the following reasons:

 This section is geared toward the ‘current’ model in the life sciences of journal title as a measure of quality.
 The reality is that this model is shifting, and we may well end up with another (better) open model in the future based around preprint servers and overlay journals.
 The current reliance on journal titles is driving a toxic culture in biological sciences that is becoming increasingly recognised, even by those who are gatekeepers for this model (see Part IV).
 To reflect this viewpoint, and help drive a culture of change, I have placed Impact Factor outside of this list of steps.
-In doing so, I acknowledge that you and your co-authors may well be operating inside the current publisher driven model advocating for Impact Factor as a step with high priority.
+In doing so, I acknowledge that you and your co-authors may well be operating inside the current publisher driven model advocating for Impact Factor as a step with high priority (see Niles et al., 2020 for perceived importance of different factors in choosing a journal).
 Even if this is your reality, I hope that you will acknowledge and appreciate that this is not the way that journals should be chosen.

 I’m going to suggest that you keep a spreadsheet with the answers to the steps below as columns, and different journals as rows.
 If your submission is rejected from the first journal choice, you can then use this spreadsheet so that you know where to submit next (i.e. just do the work once).
 This spreadsheet may well come in handy for future similar submissions.